|

 Hyundai OnDream Global Scholarship Award (2022)

-- For the paper “Pooling Revisited: Your Receptive Field is Suboptimal” at CVPR 2022
+Award Prize โ around USD 2,350 for the paper "Pooling Revisited: Your Receptive Field is Suboptimal" at CVPR 2022.